qooxdoo/qooxdoo/docs/core/object_id.md

 ## Child Controls
 `qx.ui.core.Widget` objects have a similar mechanism for managing child controls - your custom widget is expected to override `_createChildControlImpl` and return whatever object (widget) is required.

 While it is possible to use the childControl mechanism, that remains as a distinct solution from ObjectID because of a "separation of concerns" argument.
-Primarily, the object ID mechanism is a means to navigate application-level objects (aka business objects, etc) from outside the application or component - this makes the IDs a form of published API that can expose a specific, designed structure, and as an "API" it needs to be clear and consistent.
+Primarily, the object ID mechanism is a means to navigate application-level objects (aka business objects, etc.) from outside the application or component - this makes the IDs a form of published API that can expose a specific, designed structure, and as an "API" it needs to be clear and consistent.
 An API like this can be used by Selenium-type tools, or as part of the application's internal structure.

-The `childControl` mechanism is tied into appearances and is a much lower level - when looking at a `qx.ui.form.SelectBox`, it's comprised of a list, a button, a popup window, etc - while those objects are published within the context of just a SelectBox, they make little sense when it comes to application testing or finding application objects.
-ChildControls even have their own relationship with documentation (eg `@childControl` jsdoc tag), and just the term "control" implies some kind of visual aspect.
+The `childControl` mechanism is tied into appearances and is a much lower level - when looking at a `qx.ui.form.SelectBox`, it's comprised of a list, a button, a popup window, etc. - while those objects are published within the context of just a SelectBox, they make little sense when it comes to application testing or finding application objects.
+ChildControls even have their own relationship with documentation (e.g. `@childControl` jsdoc tag), and just the term "control" implies some kind of visual aspect.

 `childControl` and `objectId` are for distinctly different purposes (ie one is presentation layer and the other is data/business object layer) and should be kept separate.
 And if you do need to find a child control, there's no reason why you can't find the object via an `objectId` and then look inside it's `childControl` mechanism.